113ll3/Ibmclouddocscli/idt/commands.md

 * java-mp (interpreted as Java&trade; - Java&trade; MicroProfile)
 * java-spring (interpreted as Java&trade; - Spring Framework)

-Files that are created by using the `ibmcloud dev enable` command, and have name conflicts with existing files in the app folder, are saved with a `.merge` file extension.
+Files that are created by using the `ibmcloud dev enable` command are saved with a `.merge` file extension if there are name conflicts with existing files in the app folder.

 ### enable command parameters
 {: #enable-parameters}